mdb1/mdb1.github.io/_posts/2023-07-28-install-windows-on-freedos-machine.markdown

 So I decided to document what worked for me to overcome these issues.

+---

+**Update** 🤦‍♂️: It turned out that there were a [much easier and straightforward](https://www.freecodecamp.org/news/how-make-a-windows-10-usb-using-your-mac-build-a-bootable-iso-from-your-macs-terminal/) way to solve the issue using macos.

+---

 ## 1. Install Ubuntu

 I only had access to a `macos` machine, these are the steps I followed: